awslabs/aws-solutions-constructs/CONTRIBUTING.md

 * [integ.deployFunction.ts](https://github.com/awslabs/aws-solutions-constructs/blob/master/source/patterns/%40aws-solutions-constructs/aws-apigateway-lambda/test/integ.deployFunction.ts)
 * [integ.existingFunction.ts](https://github.com/awslabs/aws-solutions-constructs/blob/master/source/patterns/%40aws-solutions-constructs/aws-apigateway-lambda/test/integ.existingFunction.ts)

-#### How Initialize Integration Tests Snapshots
+#### How To Initialize Integration Test .expected Result

-Each integration test generates an expected snapshot by actually deploying the construct and extracting the template snapshot from the CFN stack.
-Once you’ve written your integration test, follow these steps to generate the snapshot:
+Each integration test generates a .expected.json file by actually deploying the construct and extracting the template from the CFN stack.
+Once you’ve written your integration test, follow these steps to generate these files:

-1. In the docker build container, go to the folder for the construct you are working on (the folder with the package.json file).
+1. In the Docker build container, go to the folder for the construct you are working on (the folder with the package.json file).
-2. Configure the CLI within the docker container using aws configure.
-You will need an access key with enough privileges to launch everything in your stack and call Cloudformation – admin access is probably the surest way to get this.
+2. Configure the CLI within the Docker container using `aws configure`.
+You will need an access key with enough privileges to launch everything in your stack and call CloudFormation – admin access is probably the surest way to get this.
 3. Run the commands `npm run build && npm run integ`.
-The code will be compiled and each integration test stack will be deployed, the snapshot gathered and the stack destroyed.
-You will see integ.your-test-name.expected.json files appear in the project for each test.
+The code will be compiled and each integration test stack will be deployed, the template gathered from CloudFormation as the expected result and the stack destroyed.
+You will see `integ.your-test-name.expected.json` files appear in the project for each test.

-The standard `npm run build+lint+test` command will compare the cdk synth output against this snapshot.
+The standard `npm run build+lint+test` command will compare the cdk synth output against the .expected.json file.
 The Solutions Constructs team will run `npm run integ` in each construct periodically to guard against drift and ensure each construct still deploys.

 ### Step 4: Commit